evmcnb/quartz/content/Full/Mental State Exam.md

 - Is it spontaneous?
 - Comprehensive answers?
 - Any tangential or circumstantial speech
-- Mania is generally loud and all over the place, [[Full/Depression]] quiet and
+- Mania is generally loud and all over the place, [[Full/Depression]] quiet

+**Knight's move** - speaking different sentences that are entirely unrelated to each other without any discernible link between them.
+Related to [[Full/Schizophrenia|Schizophrenia]]

+**Circumstantiality** -  the inability to answer a question without giving excessive, unnecessary detail

+**Clang associations** - ideas are related to each other by the fact they sound similar or rhyme

+**Flight of ideas** - this differs from Knight's move as there are discernible links between the ideas discussed

+**Word salad** - where speech is completely incoherent with sentences formed from real words strung together randomly forming a sentence that does not make sense.

 ### Mood